-A great mentor drilled into me at the beginning of my career that some friends will be for when you just need someone to listen and offer comfort; some will be for when you need advice and support.
+A great mentor drilled into me at the beginning of my career, and my Dad in many ways my whole life, that some friends will be for when you just need someone to listen and offer comfort; some will be for when you need advice and support.
 Some will be there for just fun.
 And others will ALWAYS be there.
 Learn to differentiate… Acquaintances, Colleagues, Friends, Good Friends, Great Friends, Best Friends.

 Here’s my take on a look at these levels of friendship and how to distinguish them: